peteash10/bugpowder/README.md

 # The BugPowder archive

 From 1988 to the early 2000s I amassed a collection of thousands of self published comics and zines, mostly from the UK small press comics scenes but also from across the world covering all manner of subjects.
+Most of them are photocopied or printed in very short runs.
+Many of them are hand-finished with personal touches.

-I ran a review zine, TRS, and a mail order distro, BugPowder, which meant people sent me unsolicited copies of their zines for review or sale.
+During the 1990s I ran a review zine, TRS, and a mail order distro, BugPowder, which meant people sent me unsolicited copies of their zines for review or sale.
 I drifted away from the scene from around 2003 but kept all the zines in boxes.
+Because while the quality may vary from the sublime to the unfortunate, they are unique objects and I feel they all have value.

 In 2024, while signed off work with Long-Covid-related stuff, I decided to start scanning them, opening the first box of A5 zines and scanning a handful each evening.
 This page documents my progress.